elanurkurt/elanurkurt/README.md

 #### I'm Elanur
 💬  I graduated from the Department of Electrical and Electronics Engineering in October 2023.
 During my academic years, I took part in various projects and internships to reinforce and improve what I learned.
 I continue to constantly improve my knowledge.
-And I'm Junior Developer.
-I really enjoy learning languages and framework like C#,Java,Html,TypeScript and other. 👨‍💻
+And I'm Junior Developer.👨‍💻
 <br/> <br/>

  <details>